 Are you looking for another small-sized, non-aggressive dog?
 It would be the Bichon Frise.
 They are the dog breeds least likely to bite.
 These dogs have corkscrew curls with unusual textures, making them comfortable furballs.

 This small dog with a vibrant personality has all the traits a dog owner would want.
-They are involved in all the family activities.
+They are involved in all family activities and are considered one of the best indoor dogs.
 Throughout history, these breeds have had solid roles as companion dogs.
 The dogs are typically easy-going and pleasant.

 Bichon Frise loves playing outside and likes cuddling up with their owner.
 Yet they need a consistent routine for exercise and training to cut any harsh or mischievous behaviors.
 They may live up to 12-15 years.